cranndarach/git-tutorial/04-working-with-remotes.md

 git remote add origin https://github.com/example/example-repo.git
 ```

-Let's break that down. `git` is what tells it that you're doing a git command. `remote` says that you are going to be telling it to do something with a remote
+To break that down: `git` is what tells it that you're doing a git command. `remote` says that you are going to be telling it to do something with a remote
 server. `add` says that specifically, you are *adding* a remote. `origin` is the name of the new remote that you are adding.
 You get to pick the name—it could
 really be anything, but "origin" is the convention.
 And then the URL tells it where to point when fetching or pushing changes to origin.